Paulj1989/game-state/README.md

-# BVB's Performances Across Game States
+# BVB's Performances Across Match Contexts

-I spent some time analysing Borussia Dortmund's performances across game states from 2014/15 to 2022/23, with a bit of an eye towards the supposed "mentally problems" that the team are often accused of having.
+I spent some time analysing Borussia Dortmund's performances across various match contexts from 2014/15 to 2022/23, with a bit of an eye towards the supposed "mentally problems" that the team are often accused of having.
+I looked at BVB's performances across game state, points from winning and losing positions, and performance by game minutes.
 The code for the analysis can all be found in the `functions.R` script in the /R subdirectory.

 The plots produced are below (and can be found in the /figures subdirectory).